EzekielLoty/TottenhamData/README.md

 # 🐓 Spurs Stats REST API ⚽

 A backend pipeline that delivers  soccer analytics for Premier League club **Tottenham Hotspur**, built with **Spring Boot** and **MySQL**.
-This project uses imported scraped player statistics inside a MySQL database and exposes it through a RESTful API, allowing for fast and structured data access.
+This project uses imported scraped player statistics stored in a MySQL database and exposes it through a RESTful API, allowing for fast and structured data access.

 ---